-Smoothies can be made from so many different ingredients that the possibilities are almost endless.
+Smoothies can be made with so many different ingredients that the possibilities are almost endless.
 Try soy milk with berries, almond milk with spinach, strawberries with bananas.
 You have to play around with your favorite foods to know what mash-ups you like.
-Make a green power drink: think cukes, spinach, kale, herbs, etc. Add just a few ingredients or you add as many as you like.
-Try not to drink the same one all the time though – you want to get a good mix of antioxidants, vitamins, minerals and phytonutrients.
+Make a green power drink: think cukes, spinach, kale, matcha, herbs, etc. Add just a few ingredients or you add as many as you like.
+Try not to drink the same one all the time though – you want to get a good mix of antioxidants, vitamins, minerals, and phytonutrients.

 Here are a couple of shots of a blackberry smoothie I made recently with what I happened to have on hand:

 Smoothies don’t have to be complicated – you just need some fresh fruits and veggies on hand.

 This is how I made this particular smoothie: